GoogleCloudPlatform/compute-virtual-ethernet-linux/README.md

 This loads the driver until you remove it with rmmod or you reboot.
-If a driver was already installed or came with the kernel and `modprobe` does not update the driver version, you need to manually remove the module and  point to the `gve.ko` filed installed from the debian package (you can find the path in the output of the command in step 1).
+If a driver was already installed or came with the kernel and `modprobe` does not update the driver version, you need to manually remove the module and point to the `gve.ko` file installed from the debian package (you can find the path in the output of the command in step 1).
 You can use this command to do so:

 > [!WARNING]